gomrinal/Cyclonic-Storms/README.md

 # Cyclonic-Storms
 It is Data Analysis and Exploration project!
 This includes dataset from the website data.gov.in on the number of cyclonic storms formed over North Indian Ocean.
-I did data exploration using seaborn - a visualization tool Some remarkable results deciphered :
+I did data exploration using seaborn - a visualization tool.
+Some remarkable results deciphered :

 ---> In the Year 1976, There were maximum number of cyclones that were formed over North Indian Ocean.